 We strongly encourage all children to attend these sessions in order to make their start to school as easy and as happy as possible.

-Following the home visits the children will start attending school for half days for two and a half weeks.
+Following the home visits the children will start attending school for half days for one and a half weeks.
 This tried-and-tested method at Meopham Community Academy is extremely successful as it ensures the children are given the opportunity to familiarise themselves with all the new people and procedures at school at a fair and steady pace.
-These transition dates and times will be confirmed in Term 6 2019.
+These transition dates and times for 2019 are as follows: